 AZ Leveraging Educational Assistance Partnership (LEAP)

 The Leveraging Educational Assistance Partnership (LEAP) program establishes a federal-state partnership to provide financial assistance in the form of grants to students who have demonstrated financial need.
 Federal funds are provided to match appropriated state funds on a dollar-for-dollar basis.
 Each participating institution, public or private, provides institutional matching funds, which are equal to the amount of funds provided by the state for the LEAP program.
 Funds are dependent upon federal approval and may not be available for certain award years.

-The Arizona Teacher Student Loan Program is a need-based forgivable loan designed to financially support and encourage college students who are Arizona residents to enter into the teaching profession and teach in Arizona.
-Students must enter into an agreement with the Arizona Commission for Postsecondary Education (ACPE) to teach in an Arizona public school for a term equal to the number of years the loan is received plus one year.
-Additionally, students must sign a promissory note acknowledging the conditions of the forgivable loan and promising to repay the loan plus interest if the teaching obligation is not met.
-The financial aid office at GCU must certify that the student meets the minimum qualifications for the program.
+The Arizona Teacher Student Loan Program (ATSLP) is a forgivable loan program designed to financially support and encourage private college students who are Arizona residents to enter the teaching profession and teach in Arizona.
+Students must enter into an agreement with the Arizona Board of Regents to teach in an Arizona public school for one full school year for each year that ATSLP Loan funding was received.
+The agreement will provide the conditions of the forgivable loan and information on promising to repay the loan if the teaching obligation is not met.
+GCU must certify that the student meets the minimum qualifications for the program.
 Loans are awarded to eligible students on a first-come, first-served basis.

 The U.S. Department of Education's Teacher Education Assistance for College and Higher Education (TEACH) Grant program provides grant funds to postsecondary students who are completing coursework that is needed for a career in teaching and who agree to serve for at least four years.

 You must serve as a full-time, highly qualified teacher in a high-need field and in a school serving low-income students after leaving school.